Optimizing Inventory Placement for a Downstream Online Matching Problem: Introduction

-The crux of our theoretical contribution is to use randomized rounding to provide an approximation algorithm for placement optimization under the Offline surrogate that improves when $d$ is small.
-This is a fundamental integer programming problem related to matching that is surprisingly non-trivial and, to the best of our knowledge, previously unsolved.
-The problem is as follows.
-We are given a bipartite graph with warehouses $i\in[n]:=\{1,\ldots,n\}$, demand types $j\in[m]$, and rewards $r_{ij}\ge0$ such that $|\{i:r_{ij}>0\}|\le d$ for all $j$.
-A demand vector $D=(D_1,\ldots,D_m)$ is drawn from an arbitrary distribution over $\bZ_{\ge0}^m$.
+The core of our theoretical contribution is an approximation algorithm for inventory placement optimization under the Offline surrogate, which is developed in \textbf{\Cref{sec:techinical}}.
+This is a fundamental integer programming problem related to matching, defined as follows.
+We are given a bipartite graph with warehouses $i\in[n]:=\{1,\ldots,n\}$, demand nodes $j\in[m]$, and rewards $r_{ij}\ge0$ such that $|\{i:r_{ij}>0\}|\le d$ for all $j$.
+Here, $d$ measures fulfillment flexibility, which can also be interpreted as an upper bound on the number of warehouses that receive a positive reward for serving any given demand location. {(Our results are relevant even if $d=\infty$, representing full flexibility.)} A demand vector $D=(D_1,\ldots,D_m)$ is drawn from an arbitrary distribution over $\bZ_{\ge0}^m$.
 The problem is to decide an inventory placement $x=(x_1,\ldots,x_n)\in\bZ_{\ge0}^n$, subject to a constraint $x_1+\cdots+x_n=Q$ where the total inventory $Q$ has been decided already, to maximize the expected value of

 over the randomly-drawn demand vector $D$.
 Assuming for now that the distribution of $D$ has small support, the fractional relaxation of the placement problem,